 Prepare the omelette mixture.
 Put all ingredients except baking powder into a food processor and process until smooth.
 Empty the contents into a bowl and whisk out any extra lumps if needed.
 The mixture should be a little thinner than pudding.

 Add the baking powder and whisk to incorporate.
 Heat up a nonstick frying pan with a little bit of oil.
 Even though the pan is non-stick I add a little oil to create a nice golden texture on the bottom of the omelette.
 Put about 3-4 tablespoons of the omelette mixture into the center of the pan and after a couple of seconds begin spreading it out with the back of the measuring spoon.
 If you make a very thick omelette it is more likely to break when you fold it over the filling but it will be much more fluffy.
-If you spread it a little thinner it is less likely to break.
-If you spread it super thin it will most likely break.
-You can always try a few small tests before you make a big one to get the hang of it.
+If you spread it a little thinner it is less likely to break. (**update – I have been making some thicker ones without any breakage, play around with the consistency of the batter to get it exactly the way you want it) You can always try a few small tests before you make a big one to get the hang of it.